 Students are expected to remain on campus once they arrive and stay in the multipurpose room/snack area until the first-period bell.
 Students may only leave campus with an off-campus permit approved by parents and the school.
-To ensure the safety of our students/drivers and to improve the flow of traffic, parents are to please use the student drop-off/pick-up zone (which is located near the bike rack).
+To ensure the safety of our students/drivers and to improve the flow of traffic, parents/guardians are asked to use the designated student drop-off/pick-up zones.
 The front gate to the campus will open at 8:10 and only students with zero period should be on campus prior to then.
 All students should be off campus by 3:15 pm unless they are attending a school-sanctioned event (i.e. Homework Club, teacher appointment, sports, or clubs).